SoftEng-UniGE/BEWT-Specifications/joomla/README.md

 Gherkin specifications for Joomla
 ----------------------

+[Joomla](https://www.joomla.org/) an open-source Content Management System (CMS).

-This directory contains Gherkin speficiations and automated installer for Joomla 3.10.11.
+This directory contains Gherkin specifications and automated installer for [Joomla](https://www.joomla.org/) 3.10.11.

 # Deployment instructions
 The Docker containers for Joomla 3.10.11 can be created using the `docker-compose.yml` file contained in this directory.
 Just move into the directory using a terminal and type: